Bibliographic

 3) Make many

-connections between the articles, which means that you constantly refer back to articles you have previously analyzed, for
+comparisons and contrasts between the articles, which means that you constantly refer back to articles you have

 Explain, for